bbauska/Coursera-Bootstrap/readme.md

 code.

-You can query the size of the media and then appropriately adjust your CSS classes to fit the size of the device\'s screen.
+You can query the size of the media and then appropriately adjust your CSS classes to fit the size of the device&apos;s screen.

 Now how do media queries work?

-Let\'s look at that next.
+Let&apos;s look at that next.

 Media queries are supported in CSS like this.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->